tuskbuddy/site/exampleSite/content/vegan-chocolate-cake.md

 #### Anything to know before making it?

-This cake will be a little more difficult to frost than normal cakes, but it's more than doable for a single pan.
+This cake is a little more difficult to frost than normal cakes, but it's more than doable for a single pan.
 If you're concerned about presentation, I recommend dusting the top with powdered sugar instead.

 My family made a version of this recipe that substituted a 1/2 cup of coffee for a 1/2 cup of cold water, and I highly recommend making the sub if it's not much trouble.
 There wasn't much difference between this and the original, but the coffee added just enough flavor to notice a delightful change.